KiraMelody/Gingko_Prod/backend/README.md

 ## Filter

-We apply basic news and non-news filter and English filter on the input to ensure the validity.
+We apply basic news and non-news filter and English filter in `is_news.py` on the input to ensure the validity.

 ## Feature Extractors